jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-09-17.md

 * Write actionable tasks here for specific people if needed.

 Notes:
+* Adam says we need to be out the venue by 5.
+Adjust timelines to reflect 9am - 3pm

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Speakers